-The Network service is provided by IPv6 defined in $\frac{RFC2460}{C}$ with 6LoWPAN adaptation as defined in RC4944 and $\frac{RFC6282}{C}$.
-Additionally, ICMPv6 as defined in $\frac{RFC4443}{C}$ is used for control plane in information exchange.
+The Network service is provided by IPv6 as defined in $\frac{RFC2460}{L}$ with 6LoWPAN adaptation as defined in $\frac{RFC4944}{L}$ and $\frac{RFC6282}{L}$.
+ICMPv6, as defined in $\frac{RFC4443}{L}$, is used for the control plane during information exchange.

 The Data Link service provides both control/management of the Physical layer and data transfer/management services to the Network layer.
 These services are divided into Media Access Control (MAC) and Logical Link Control (LLC) sub-layers.
 The LLC sub-layer provides a protocol dispatch service which supports 6LoWPAN and an optional MAC sub-layer mesh service.
 The MAC sub-layer is constructed using data structures defined in IEEE802.15.4-2015.
 Multiple modes of frequency hopping are defined.
-The entire MAC payload is encapsulated in an IEEE802.15.9 Information Element to enable LLC protocol dispatch between upper layer 6LoWPAN processing, MAC sublayer mesh processing, etc. These areas will be expanded once IEEE802.15.12 is completed
+The entire MAC payload is encapsulated in an IEEE802.15.9 Information Element to enable LLC protocol dispatch between upper layer 6LoWPAN processing, MAC sublayer mesh processing, etc. These areas will be expanded once IEEE802.15.12 is completed.